S – Telephone Signposting Toolkit

 Sciatica

-Book an amber appointment if the patient is not coping with current pain levels and/or there are “medical” causes for the pain or if they are under 16 years of age.
+If the patient is not coping with current pain levels and/or there are ‘medical’ causes for the pain or if they are under 16 years of age book an amber face to face appointment with a clinician.

 See back pain for red flags